Download the PHP package nette/php-generator without Composer

 In addition to being able to model classes and functions using the API described above, you can also have them automatically generated using existing ones:

-Function and method bodies are empty by default.
-If you want to load them as well, use this way (it requires nikic/php-parser to be installed):
+By default, function and method bodies are empty.
+If you also want to load them, use this method (requires the nikic/php-parser package to be installed):

 All versions of php-generator with dependencies